Overview

 ```

-2. After creating the file, run the following command to restart the service.
+2. After creating the file, execute the following command to restart the service.

 ```